 - The IBD advice line is an answerphone service where you can leave a message if you have concerns/worries or you are becoming unwell

-- We aim to return your call within 24 hours
+- We aim to return your call within 2 working days

 - The advice line should not be used to change appointments or in an emergency